 Lead poisoning is not something that happens overnight.
 It takes months or even years to build up in your system and start to create symptoms.
 Consult your doctor or pediatrician for testing immediately if you think you or a loved one could have lead poisoning.

-Before purchasing a lead water filter, we highly suggest having your water tested.
-If your test results reveal that your water has an abnormally high amount of lead or you want to make sure your water is safe from future pollution & contaminants, we carry four different products are certified to remove lead, among other contaminants, from your water.
+Before purchasing a lead water filter, we highly suggest having contacting one of our representatives find out which of our drinking water systems is right for you.
+If had your water tested and your test results reveal that your water has an abnormally high amount of lead or you want to make sure your water is safe from future pollution & contaminants. we carry four different products are certified to remove lead, among other contaminants, from your water.

 Does Your Home Need a Lead Water Filter?